Kumbha Mela and the Reestablishment of India's Truth and Power in the World ⁓ Part 3

 ‘I saw heaven standing open and there before me was a white horse, whose rider is called Faithful and True.
 With justice he judges and wages war.… Coming out of his mouth is a sharp sword with which to strike down the nations.
 “He will rule them with an iron scepter.”
 He treads the winepress of the fury of the wrath of God Almighty.
 On his robe and on his thigh he has this name written….’
 Revelation 19.11-23

 As I have written in Geometric Keys of Vedic Wisdom, the White Horse and its rider (the victorious divine son) in Revelation is equivalent to the White Horse and divine hero-son of the Vedas.
-This Man-Horse pairing is symbol of the 9th sign Sagittarius.
+This Man-Horse pairing is a symbol of the 9th sign Sagittarius.
 Symbols of the radius here include the horse and rider, the sharp sword, the iron scepter, and the name of the rider.
 Symbols of the vesica piscis include the rider’s mouth, the winepress of God (the pressing out of Soma wine in the Rig Veda), the divine hero’s robe and his thigh.
 Some of Thea’s commentary on Revelation 15 and 16 elucidates the connection between the pouring out of the seven bowls, vials or plagues and the sign of Aquarius/Kumbha.

 ‘The work of the Age of Aquarius begins to manifest.
 [Chapter 15] is a description of the powers of transformation, the waters which are gathered in the golden bowls and will be poured out upon the Earth.
 The image is the same as the symbol of Aquarius, the man-angel who pours the transforming waters from his water jug which bring out a change in all areas of human life.
-Nowhere else in the Revelation is the sign Aquarius so clearly rendered. … Thus the Aquarian Age is ushered in by this higher knowledge that allows the waters to flow from the jug ....
+Nowhere else in the Revelation is the sign Aquarius so clearly rendered....
+Thus the Aquarian Age is ushered in by this higher knowledge that allows the waters to flow from the jug....

 ‘The essence of the sign Aquarius is the transformation of consciousness on a universal scale.
 But this is accomplished because the way is opened for the powers to flow onto the Earth from the higher planes.
 It is only with the beginning of that Age that the veils are rent which block the downward flowing stream of light which is a power….
 [T]he Aquarian Age is ushered in by this higher knowledge that allows the waters to flow from the jug....
 [12]